U.S. Navy Sailors Help Okinawan Childcare Center Beat the Heat

 |0

-This work, U.S. Navy Sailors Help Okinawan Childcare Center Beat the Heat, by PO2 Zachary Guth, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Navy Sailors Help Okinawan Childcare Center Beat the Heat, by PO1 Macadam Weissman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.